nandorrefi/spring-6-webapp/README.md

 ![spring-mvc-diagram](docs/spring_mvc_diagram.png "Spring MVC Diagram")

 During development, we won't interact much with the servlet and view.
 This is handled by Spring.

-## Hibernate

-Hibernate creates the database tables by reflection based on our defined entities in the domain package.